 "Completion is good, and suicide isn't."

 Indeed, that may swing the pendulum too hard in the destigmatizing direction.
-Freedenthal, like many mental health experts, suggests simply getting rid of the troublesome "committed" and simply saying "killed by suicide."
+Some mental health experts, including Freedenthal, suggest simply getting rid of the troublesome "committed" and saying "died by suicide."

 Makes sense, doesn't it?
 And yet, we're still largely stuck on that victim-blaming classic: committed suicide.